GabeScott/standard-works-vault/General Conference/2024 April - Rise! He Calleth Thee.md

 Then a reflection came in the form of a question.
 I asked myself, “OK!
 My physical sight is not good, but what about my spiritual vision?
 Do I need any treatment there?
 And what does it mean to have a clear spiritual vision?”

 I pondered about the story of a blind man called Bartimaeus, described in the Gospel of Mark.
-The scripture says, “And when he heard that it was Jesus of Nazareth, he began to cry out, and say, Jesus, thou Son of David, have mercy on me.”
+The scripture says, “And when he heard that it was Jesus of Nazareth, he began to cry out, and say, Jesus, thou Son of David, have mercy on me.”[^1]

 Technically, in the eyes of many, Jesus was just the son of Joseph, so why did Bartimaeus call Him “Son of David”?
-Simply because he recognized that Jesus was indeed the Messiah, who was prophesied to be born as a descendant of David.
+Simply because he recognized that Jesus was indeed the Messiah, who was prophesied to be born as a descendant of David.[^2]

 It is interesting that this blind man, who didn’t have physical sight, recognized Jesus.
 He saw spiritually what he couldn’t see physically, while many others could see Jesus physically but were totally blind spiritually.

 From this story we learn more about clear spiritual vision.

-We read, “And many charged him that he should hold his peace: but he cried the more a great deal, Thou Son of David, have mercy on me.”
+We read, “And many charged him that he should hold his peace: but he cried the more a great deal, Thou Son of David, have mercy on me.”[^3]

 All around him were telling him to be quiet, but he cried out even more because he knew who Jesus really was.
 He ignored those voices and screamed even louder.

 He acted instead of being acted upon.
 Despite his limited circumstances, he used his faith to go beyond his limitations.

-So, the first principle we learn is we keep a clear spiritual vision when we focus on Jesus Christ and stay true to what we know to be true.
+So, the *first principle* we learn is *we keep a clear spiritual vision when we focus on Jesus Christ and stay true to what we know to be true.*

 Brothers and sisters, to keep our spiritual sight intact, we need to decide not to listen to the voices of the world around us.
 In this confusing and confused world, we must stay faithful to what we know, faithful to our covenants, faithful in keeping the commandments and reaffirm our beliefs even stronger, like this man did.
 We need to cry even louder our testimony of the Lord to the world.
 This man knew Jesus, stayed faithful to what he believed, and was not distracted by the voices around him.